theccc/producerun/README.md

 * Feel free to add specs to the code that is already in the repository without the proper coverage ;)
 * Regard the existing tests for a style guide, we try to use implicit spec subjects and lazy evaluation as often as we can.

-## Credits

-Author: William Pattison

-Contributors: You know who you are ;) The commit history can help, but the list was getting bigger and pointless to keep in the README.

 ## License

-Copyright (c) 2014 ProduceRun, Inc
+Copyright (c) 2015 ProduceRun, Inc

 Licensed under the MIT license (see MIT-LICENSE file)